gahjelle/template-aoc-python/README.md

 $ python -m pip install advent-of-code-data
 ```

+Note that `advent-of-code-data` requires a small bit of [setup](https://github.com/wimglenn/advent-of-code-wim/issues/1) where you find and specify your personal Advent of Code session ID.
 Once you have Copier on your system, you can create Advent of Code solution templates as follows:

 ```console
 $ copier gh:gahjelle/template-aoc-python advent_of_code/